Has Android Auto ceased to function or refused to connect to your vehicle? The issue will be resolved with these Android Auto troubleshooting methods.

 Try restarting the infotainment system in your car if you can.
 For this, you’ll need to consult the manual because it varies depending on the car.
 If this isn’t an option, just turn off your car for a while, start it back up, and try again.

 Finally, if you have an aftermarket receiver, investigate if a software update is available by visiting the manufacturer’s website.
-Updates if any are available, then try the connection once more.
+If any updates are available, then try the connection once more.

 Clear Cache and Storage for the Android Auto App